bbaassssiiee/lunchbox/workshop/lesson-09/README.txt

     - include: dbservers/post_tasks.yml

-SLIDES: There are slides explaining this topic.
+SLIDES: There are slides explaining roles in more depth.

 TODO 1.
 Copy everything from this folder to the project folder.
-TODO 2. login to 'control', cd to 'project' and run 'install.yml'
+TODO 2. login to 'control', cd to 'project' and run 'install.yml' TODO 3.
+Change the value of ask_vault_pass in the file ansible.cfg

 HINT: Galaxy already has thousands of roles.